GangulyHub/Proedge/README.md

    InputComponent
 2. Libraries and plugins used-
    React library
-3. I have hosted this assignment using Heroku
+3. I have hosted this assignment using Heroku.
-Link of frontend hosting- https://proedgefrontend.herokuapp.com/ Link of backend hosting- https://proedgebackend.herokuapp.com/
+   (a).
+Link of frontend hosting- https://proedgefrontend.herokuapp.com/ (b).
+Link of backend hosting- https://proedgebackend.herokuapp.com/
 4. User guidelines of frontend.
    (a).
 First open it in any text editor.
    (b).
 From terminal navigate to the project directory and install dependencies using npm i.